DonationsDonate to dmlc/xgboost

 A robust and efficient continuous integration (CI) infrastructure is one of the most critical solutions to address the above challenge.
 A CI service will monitor an open-source repository and run a suite of integration tests for every incoming contribution.
 This way, the CI ensures that every proposed change in the codebase is compatible with existing functionalities.
 Furthermore, XGBoost can enable more thorough tests with a powerful CI infrastructure to cover cases which are closer to the production environment.

 There are several CI services available free to open source projects, such as Travis CI and AppVeyor.
-The XGBoost project already utilizes Travis and AppVeyor.
+The XGBoost project already utilizes GitHub Actions.
 However, the XGBoost project has needs that these free services do not adequately address.
 In particular, the limited usage quota of resources such as CPU and memory leaves XGBoost developers unable to bring “too-intensive” tests.
 In addition, they do not offer test machines with GPUs for testing XGBoost-GPU code base which has been attracting more and more interest across many organizations.
-Consequently, the XGBoost project self-hosts a cloud server with Jenkins software installed: https://xgboost-ci.net/.
+Consequently, the XGBoost project uses a cloud-hosted test farm.
+We use BuildKite to organize CI pipelines.

-The self-hosted Jenkins CI server has recurring operating expenses.
+The cloud-hosted test farm has recurring operating expenses.
 It utilizes a leading cloud provider (AWS) to accommodate variable workload.
-The master node serving the web interface is available 24/7, to accomodate contributions from people around the globe.
-In addition, the master node launches slave nodes on demand, to run the test suite on incoming contributions.
-To save cost, the slave nodes are terminated when they are no longer needed.
+BuildKite launches worker machines on AWS on demand, to run the test suite on incoming contributions.
+To save cost, the worker machines are terminated when they are no longer needed.

 To help defray the hosting cost, the XGBoost project seeks donations from third parties.

 Donations and Sponsorships